-Minnie Morey, President, was born in Manila, Philippines but spent most of her childhood in California.
+Minnie Morey, Executive Director, was born in Manila, Philippines but spent most of her childhood in California.
 She serves on various community committees whose work is related to her position to connect WMAAA to the greater Grand Rapids community.
 Minnie is a federal government retiree who worked for the Social Security Administration.
 She is currently serving on the board of the Arbor Circle organization, an alumni of the Leadership Grand Rapids Class 2008, a United Way volunteer working with the Investment Council and is a member of the Community Inclusion Group, Grand Rapids-Kent County Convention Arena Authority.
 Her past community involvement included board member for Grand Rapids Opportunities for Women, Grand Rapids Area Center for Ecumenism, Girl Scouts Michigan Trails, Philippine Cultural Group of Michigan , Asian Center of West Michigan, Grand Rapids People of Color; and past president of the West Michigan Filipino-American Association.
 Minnie is the instructor/choreographer for the Pacific Island Dancers, a performing dance group specializing in cultural dances from Hawaii, Tahiti and the Philippines.

 Nadeem Hamid was born in Karachi, Pakistan.
 Presence in West Michigan since 1984.
 Ocean Inc. Vice President of a - Technology Solution Provider, Michigan.
 Leadership Grand Rapids 2022.
 Passionate about Diversity and Inclusion and local Michigan.